The Fujifilm GF 50mm F3.5 Review | A Must-Have GFX Lens?

 Best For: Active medium-format photographers who value a quick-to-focus lens that's incredibly sharp, accurately captures the world, will perform in almost any condition it's thrown into.

-It'll cost you roughly a thousand bucks to own Fujifilm's most minor, digital medium format lens.
+Owning Fujifilm's most minor digital medium-format lens will cost you roughly a thousand bucks.
 For this price, you're getting a lens that's noticeably under two inches tall and 350g in weight.
-While it carries a wide diameter, the filter size shrinks down to 62mm, complementing the GF45mm and 63mm quite well.
+While it has a wide diameter, the filter size shrinks to 62mm, complementing the GF45mm and 63mm quite well.

 Everything on this lens feels slim and compact.
 The manual focus ring is noticeably thinner than other Fujifilm GF lenses but still carries that solid rubber texture that you can easily grip.
 Despite the small surface area, this makes it easy to find and control.
-As with most Fujinon glass, I appreciate that this lens in particular maintains a dedicated aperture ring.
-The ring itself clicks firm and pleasant where it never feels like it's going to shift out of place.
+As with most Fujinon glass, I appreciate that this lens, in particular, maintains a dedicated aperture ring.
+The ring itself clicks firm and pleasant, and it never feels like it will shift out of place.
 You have a range of F3.5 to F32, with an auto mode for shutter priority shooting and C mode on the far end to control aperture with a command dial.

-What takes this construction over the goal line is the fact that this relatively tiny lens also ships with weather-sealing.
-It's a modern and welcome benefit that all lenses should have and will give you the confidence to take this thing with you everywhere.
+This construction stands out because this relatively tiny lens also ships with weather-sealing.
+This is a modern and welcome benefit that all lenses should have, and it will give you the confidence to take this thing with you everywhere.
 From an engineering perspective, this lens is conducive to capturing images in any given situation.

 Image Quality & Experience